A Short History of the The Gunners’ Association of South Africa

 The 6” Howitzer Memorials and Plaques in Cape Town, Port Elizabeth, Pretoria, and Johannesburg were cared for by local branches of the SAHA and were formally handed over to the Gunners’ Association in 1945.

-In Johannesburg and other centres, the SAFA erected memorial plaques.
-In Johannesburg, this is displayed in the northern foyer of the Johannesburg City Hall.
+In Johannesburg and other centres, the SAFA erected several memorial plaques at significant locations.
+In Johannesburg, this plaque is displayed in the northern foyer of the Johannesburg City Hall.